adonisjs/v6-docs/content/docs/testing/introduction.md

+---
+summary: Learn how to write and run tests in AdonisJS using Japa, our in-built testing framework.
+---

 # Testing

 AdonisJS has in-built support for writing tests.
 You do not have to install additional packages or wire up your application to be ready for testing - All the hard work has already been done.